c-blake/batch/README.md

 limited only by one's imagination, but be forewarned that much system work interacting with real devices is dominated by much larger times & overheads.

+## Extensions
 It's not hard to imagine a C/other compiler detecting batchable situations automatically and even auto-converting from free form mode to various little batches.
 On the source side this is not so different from auto-vectorization.
 The target language is also not so far from an assembly language with no backward jumps.

+## Limitations & Usage
-Oh, and, as set up right now, it only works on Linux x86\_64 for kernels in the late 4.* to present 6.* version ranges.
+As set up right now, it only works on Linux x86\_64 for kernels in the late 4.* to present 6.* version ranges.
 It might work on earlier 3.x versions, but I haven't tested it on such.
 For my development convenience and ease of others trying it without doing a full kernel build, I hacked it up as a module hijacking the `afs_syscall` slot.
 Usage should be as easy as[^1]:
 ```
 git clone https://github.com/c-blake/batch $HOME/s/bat
 cd $HOME/s/bat/module; ./build